sonic2kk/AmazonMusicLinux/README.md

 ## Contributing
 Contributions are welcome from anyone!
 If there are any bugs, dead links, or extra features that could be added (such as more fonts) feel free to open an issue or a pull request.
 If links or versions need bumped, feel free to open an issue about that too.
 And of course, any help with the planned features would be appreciated as well.

+## Special thanks
+A few special thanks:
+- [GloriousEggroll](https://github.com/GloriousEggroll/) for creating, maintaining and constantly working on Wine-GE
+- All Wine contributers and maintainers

 ## License
 This script is Free Software under the permissive MIT license.
 See LICENSE for further information.